Pz1c/BastionSiegeBot/README.md

 stop attack - stop auto attack (before aliance attack)<br>
 start attack - start auto atack<br>
 show settings - show current settings<br>

+# add remove friend/target
+add/remove friend user [username] - add/remove username into/from friend list (no attack) example "add friend user Galbarad" add/remove friend aliance from [username] - add/remove aliance into/from friend list example "add friend aliance from Galbarad" (telegram has problem with emoji so you can add friend aliance only after attacking at list one member) add/remove target [username]/from [username] - add/remove user/aliance into/from target list example "add target Galbarad" - add user with nik Galabrad to your target list (not recomended ;) example "add target from Galbarad" - add aliance where user with nik Galabrad is a member to your target list